Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-1-Roles/README.md

         {
      ```

-1. The following method is also added with the `Authorize` attribute with the name of the app role **DirectoryViewers**, that permits listing of roles and groups the signed-in user is assigned to.
+1. The following method is also added with the `Authorize` attribute with the name of the policy created to check the app role **DirectoryViewers**, that permits listing of roles and groups the signed-in user is assigned to.

     ```CSharp
-        [Authorize(Roles = AppRoles.DirectoryViewers)]
+        [Authorize(Policy = AppPolicies.DirectoryViewersOnly)]
         public async Task<IActionResult> Groups()
         {
      ```